vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 # Standing plan for the next few months

-Last major update: July 21, 2022
+Last major update: August 30, 2022

 I use this as a living document for my standing plan for the next months.
 I expect to update the document somewhere around once a month;